im2nguyen/katacoda/terraform-organize-configuration/intro.md

 > This environment has been pre-configured with the Terraform CLI, AWS CLI and [localstack](https://localstack.cloud/), a mocking framework that provides a testing environment on your local machine that provides the same functionality and APIs as the real AWS cloud environment.
+As a result, you do not need an AWS account to complete this scenario.